-LAMB OF GOD, MUSHROOMHEAD, PROTEST THE HERO DROP NEW ALBUMS REISSUES FROM IRON MAIDEN, MERCYFUL FATE AND WHITESNAKE
+LAMB OF GOD, MUSHROOMHEAD, PROTEST THE HERO DROP NEW ALBUMS REISSUES FROM IRON MAIDEN, MERCYFUL FATE, AND WHITESNAKE

 Lamb Of God – Lamb Of God

-The long awaited new album by Richmond, Virginia’s Lamb Of God.
+The long-awaited new album by Richmond, Virginia’s Lamb Of God.
 Say what you want about the band, but they are currently, and have been for the better part of the last decade one of the biggest bands in metal.
 You may not like them, you may not appreciate their accomplishments, but you should respect them for what they have done for the genre.
-They picked up a baton that was dropped by a band like Pantera, and charged forward.
+They picked up a baton that was dropped by a band like Pantera and charged forward.

 Along with their popularity, comes more detractors as well.
 Like I mentioned in a recent post about Lars Ulrich, the bigger the fire, the more flies you attract.
-It unfortunately comes with the territory, and people love to tear bands down once a band has reached a certain level of success.
+It, unfortunately, comes with the territory, and people love to tear bands down once a band has reached a certain level of success.

 RELATED: LAMB OF GOD’S MARK MORTON RELEASES FIRST SOLO ALBUM

 This is the band’s eighth album, their first with new drummer Art Cruz.
 He’s best known for his work with Winds Of Plague and Prong.
-He is by no means a slouch, and brings his own set of tools to the table.
+He is by no means a slouch and brings his own set of tools to the table.
 It isn’t as if he’s changed the band with his playing, there is just a slightly different feel to what he does.
 When the argument comes up “who’s the better drummer”, it’s usually brought up by people that have never picked up a pair of sticks.

-No two drummers are a like, at least, that’s how it used to be.
+No two drummers are alike, at least, that’s how it used to be.
 With things getting more mechanical, a lot of the feeling is thrown out the window for the sake of having a metronome in place.
-Fans of Chris Adler will belly ache about the album.
+Fans of Chris Adler will bellyache about the album.
 But Cruz isn’t a ham and egger by any stretch of the imagination.
 He more than picks up his end of the slack on the album.

 RELATED: DAVID ELLEFSON DISCUSSES MEGADETH TOUR WITH LAMB OF GOD HERE

 Like I alluded to above, with so much popularity, you’re going to attract a lot of garbage.
 Is the band doing anything new here?
 No, I think die-hards will want to get their hands on this album.
 Although some freaked out with the track “The Duke” a few years back.
 Lead singer Randy Blythe has done a good job at mixing things up on the album with his vocals.
 You also have guest vocals by Hatebreed’s Jamey Jasta, and Testament’s Chuck Billy on the album.
-Art Cruz may not fill in every imaginable space like Chris Adler did in the past, but he puts his stamp on things.
+Art Cruz may not fill in every imaginable space as Chris Adler did in the past, but he puts his stamp on things.
 Working within what the band does, putting his spin on things.

 As for Will Adler, Mark Morton, and John Campbell?
 As the Talking Heads once said, “same as it ever was”.
 Is it As The Palaces Burn or Ashes Of The Wake?
 No, for a lot of people it won’t be, it can’t compete with the emotional connection fans have to those landmark albums.
-But if you love what they do, and listen this with an open mind, you’ll probably love this album as well.
+But if you love what they do, and listen to this with an open mind, you’ll probably love this album as well.
 If you don’t get what they do, then you probably won’t get this album either.